truist/reveal.js/thailand.md

 <!-- .slide: data-background="photos/4-elephants/IMG_1642.jpeg" -->
 <!-- .slide: class="bottom-text" -->
-On our first day in Chaing Mai,
+On our first day in Chiang Mai,
 we were picked up early by the elephant camp shuttle!
 (And yes, that is typical traffic!)